-The following budgeting principles and guidelines directly informed the compilation of the 2021/22 MTREF:
+The following budgeting principles and guidelines directly informed the compilation of the 2022/23 MTREF:

-• The priorities and targets, relating to the key strategic focus areas, as outlined in the IDP.
+The priorities and targets, relating to the key strategic focus areas, as outlined in the IDP.

 - The level of property rates and tariff increases to take into account the need to address maintenance and infrastructural backlogs. - The level of property rates and tariff increases to ensure the delivery of municipal services on a financially sustainable basis. - The need to enhance the municipality's revenue base. - The implementation of cost containment regulations. - No loan funding has been taken out to support the Capital Budget, in view of financial affordability considerations.
-A Borrowing Policy is in place.

-In view of the above, the following table represents an overview of the 2021/22 Medium-term Revenue and Expenditure Framework :
+In view of the above, the following table represents an overview of the 2022/23 Medium-term Revenue and Expenditure Framework :